shaksham08/NetflixGpt/server/README.md

 - All endpoints use HTTPS
 - JWT tokens expire after 24 hours
-- Rate limiting is applied to prevent brute force attacks
+- Rate limiting is applied (100 requests per 15 minutes per IP)
 - Passwords are hashed using bcrypt
+- Input validation using Zod schema